 8. Bali, Indonesia

-For more high-end hangouts, head to Nusa Dua, a 20 to 30-minute drive from Kuta and spend the day in a five-star hotel spa at the St. Regis Bali Resort, or dine in one of the many Michelin star-quality restaurants in this exclusive bay.
-And that’s just the coast; Ubud (central Bali) is considered the cultural hub of the island, home to some of the finest examples of Indonesian arts and dance.
+For more high-end hangouts, head to Nusa Dua, a 20- to 30-minute drive from Kuta and spend the day in a five-star hotel spa at the St. Regis Bali Resort, or dine in one of the many Michelin star-quality restaurants in this exclusive bay.
+And that’s just the coast.
+Ubud (central Bali) is considered the cultural hub of the island, home to some of the finest examples of Indonesian arts and dance.

-It’s hard to know where to start, since Bali seems encircled by near-perfect beaches, but to really escape the crowds, head to one of the smaller islands offshore: Nusa Penida is known for its colourful snorkelling and diving opportunities, while Nusa Lembongan is a good place to chill in front of spectacular mountain views back across the water.
+It’s hard to know where to start, since Bali seems encircled by near-perfect beaches, but to really escape the crowds, head to one of the smaller islands offshore.
+Nusa Penida is known for its colourful snorkelling and diving opportunities, while Nusa Lembongan is a good place to chill in front of spectacular mountain views back across the water.

 There are plenty of temples and palaces to check out in Bali, but if you’ve only got time for one, make it Puri Saren Agung, the Royal Water Palace in Ubud, the perfect setting for a traditional dance performance on an open-air stage surrounded by lily pad filled ponds.

 9. Orlando, Florida

-Cocoa Beach is Orlando’s closest stretch and something of a surfers’ paradise, but there are also some gorgeous spots along the Gulf Coast, from Clearwater to Naples, the lesser-known Panhandle, the Gold Coast resorts like West Palm Beach and Fort Lauderdale, as well as the Florida Keys.
+Cocoa Beach is Orlando’s closest stretch and something of a surfers’ paradise.
+But there are also some gorgeous spots along the Gulf Coast, from Clearwater to Naples, the lesser-known Panhandle, the Gold Coast resorts like West Palm Beach and Fort Lauderdale, as well as the Florida Keys.

-Away from the clamour of Disney World, try a glide around the Florida swamps on an airboat tour – it may be more peaceful but it’s no less exciting, as you could get to see anything from a bald eagle to a Florida alligator.
+Away from the clamour of Disney World, try a glide around the Florida swamps on an airboat tour.
+It may be more peaceful but it’s no less exciting, as you could get to see anything from a bald eagle to a Florida alligator.
 Kissimmee Swamp Tours are located around 45 minutes from central Orlando.

 10. Da Nang, Vietnam

-Da Nang is arguably the most popular coastal resort and it’s the country’s third-largest city, although it’s nowhere near as chaotic as the capital, Hanoi.
-To get there, fly to either Hanoi or Ho Chi Minh City and either catch a local flight or take the train – there are varying ticket types, from bunk-bed sleeper carriage to wooden bench in cattle-class, so price depends on what conditions you fancy enduring for the 15-hour train journey!
+Da Nang is arguably the most popular coastal resort and it’s the country’s third-largest city, though it’s nowhere near as chaotic as the capital, Hanoi.
+To get there, fly to either Hanoi or Ho Chi Minh City and either catch a local flight or take the train.
+There are varying ticket types, from bunk-bed sleeper carriage to wooden bench in cattle-class, so price depends on what conditions you fancy enduring for the 15-hour train journey!